Article from VSFA Newsletter No.22, 1967

 The tower on Stringer's Knob was destroyed by the 2019/20 wildfires.

-Inspired by the work of Peter McHugh, DELWP produced a series of artworks in September 2022 describing the construction of Stringer's Knob.
+Inspired by the work of Peter McHugh, DELWP (now DEECA) produced a series of artworks in September 2022 describing the construction of Stringer's Knob.

 The main poster from that work is available on this site.